-She’s interviewed everyone from Yves Saint Laurent to Georgio Armani and created televised tributes at the V&A for ITV featuring Vivienne Westwood and Philip Treacy amongst others and has written for a host of national publications and produced 4 books.
+She’s interviewed everyone from Yves Saint Laurent to Georgio Armani and created televised tributes at the V&A for ITV featuring Vivienne Westwood, Matthew Williamson, Agnes B and Philip Treacy amongst others and has written for a host of national publications and produced 4 books including a novel.

 Education has featured throughout her career.
 An external assessor, course validator and lecturer in colleges like Central St Martins, London College of Fashion and Royal College of Art, Caryn has an Honorary Doctorate from Kingston University, is an Honorary Fellow at the Arts University College of Bournemouth and held a 10 year post as Visiting Fellow at London College of Fashion.
 She is also an ambassador for the London College of Fashion's Centre of Sustainability, having proposed this specialist centre during her external assessorship.
 During her long association with the UK's premier fashion consumer-show: Clothes Show Live 1989-2016 she became Director of Education, presenting educational opportunities and chairing industry panels for school groups.
 Involved since its beginning in 1990, she is also Global Ambassador of Graduate Fashion Week.

 She has co-chaired award-winning Fashion Targets Breast Cancer, since 1996 which has helped build and maintain Britain's first breast cancer research centre and co founded the award-winning All Walks Beyond the Catwalk in 2009, to promote sustainable body and beauty ideals and emotionally considerate fashion practice.
-This initiative has changed university curriculums, and reaches internationally – engaging with institutions in Canada and Australia.
+This initiative has changed university curriculums, and reached internationally – engaging with institutions in Canada and Australia.
 She helped create the Diversity Network at Edinburgh College of Art and the Body Confidence Awards at Parliament.
 In March 2013 she collected an MBE for services to Positive Body Image and Diversity in Fashion.
 Caryn stepped away from All Walks in July 2015.